A person may miss a period for a number of common reasons. Ovarian cancer is a rare cause of a missed period.

 Doctors will typically begin a diagnosis by asking about an individual’s symptoms and medical history.
 They may then examine the pelvis.

-- imaging tests, such as an ultrasound, MRI, CT scan, or X-ray
+- imaging tests, such as an X-ray or an ultrasound, MRI, or CT scan

-- a laparoscopy or colonoscopy, which involve inserting a thin tube with a camera and light into a person’s body to check for signs of cancer
+- a laparoscopy or colonoscopy, which involves inserting a thin tube with a camera and light into a person’s body to check for signs of cancer

-- a biopsy, which involves taking a sample of the ovaries and analyzing it
+- a biopsy, which involves taking a sample of the ovarian tissue for analysis in a laboratory

 - blood tests to check overall health and rule out other conditions

-Doctors may recommend screening for people with an increased risk.
+Doctors may also recommend screening for people with an increased risk, which

-The CA-125 blood test looks for a protein present on ovarian cancer cells.
+The CA-125 test looks for a protein present in ovarian cancer cells.

 Missed periods are usually not a sign of a serious condition, but they can indicate: